twist-space/twist-icons/README.md

 ### Thanks

 This project inspired by [react-icons](https://github.com/react-icons/react-icons) and [xicons](https://github.com/07akioni/xicons).
-I learned a lot from it, thanks these project maintainers!
+The project Icons source from [iconify](https://iconify.design/), I learned a lot from it, thanks these project maintainers!